-The Board of Directors is currently comprised of two internal directors concurrently serving as representative executive officers, two non-executive internal directors (non-independent) and seven Independent Directors each with extensive experience and expertise in different professional and academic fields.
+The Board of Directors is currently comprised of two internal directors concurrently serving as representative executive officers, two non-executive internal directors (non-independent) and eight Independent Directors each with extensive experience and who are expertly qualified in diverse professional and academic fields.
 In addition, the Audit Committee includes Mr. Seiichi Sasa who is a certified public accountant and an expert with considerable experience in the fields of finance and accounting.